sanko/Affix.pm/README.md

 ## `address( $ptr )`

-Returns the numerical virtual memory address of a pointer as a `UInt64` (probably).
+Returns the numerical virtual memory address of a pointer as a `UInt64`.

 ## Pointer Utilities